-This handbook was commissioned by the Joint Institute for Wood Products Innovation (Joint Institute) to help guide project developers, land use staff, local government leaders and other interested parties through the CEQA process.
+This handbook was commissioned by the California Board of Forestry Joint Institute for Wood Products Innovation (Joint Institute) to help guide project developers, land use staff, local government leaders, and other interested parties through the CEQA process.
 The specific language directing this project stated:

-This document is "intended to be used by consultants, businesses, and local governments interested in wood products businesses.
+This document is "intended to be used by consultants, businesses, and local governments interested in wood products and bioenergy businesses.
 The guidebook will review scenarios when exemptions might apply, topics that will be covered during environmental review, and agencies (other than the lead agency) with whom project proponents should consult.
 Baseline considerations, mitigation and monitoring, air quality, and recommendations around community input and involvement will also be addressed.
 The handbook is designed to specifically support the development of bioenergy and wood product businesses using forest biomass.
-By providing detailed guidance on navigating the complexities of CEQA and related regulatory frameworks, the handbook aims to facilitate the growth and success of these enterprises.
+By providing detailed guidance on navigating the complexities of CEQA and related regulatory frameworks, the handbook aims to facilitate the development, growth, and success of these enterprises.

 Additionally, the insights and strategies outlined in this handbook can also be beneficial for bioenergy projects using wood from other sectors, and for forest fuel reduction projects.
 By understanding the regulatory landscape, overcoming CEQA hurdles, and leveraging available tools and exemptions, proponents of these initiatives can achieve sustainable development, improve public health, and contribute to effective climate change mitigation.
-This comprehensive approach supports the primary goal of advancing wood product businesses and enhances broader efforts towards environmental responsibility and economic resilience."
+This comprehensive approach supports the primary goal of advancing wood product and bioenergy businesses and enhances broader efforts towards environmental responsibility and economic resilience."

-Part One: CEQA and Woody Biomass Use in Bioenergy or Wood Products
+Part One: Using Woody Biomass for Bioenergy or Wood Products